 Norges Bank Investment Management invests in international equities, fixed income instruments, money market instruments, derivatives and real estate.
-Norges Bank Investment Management's firm assets include all mandates managed by Norges Bank Investment Management: "The Government Pension Fund Global", "The investment portfolio of Norges Bank's foreign exchange reserves " and "The Government Petroleum Insurance Fund".
+Firm assets represent all assets for which Norges Bank Investment Management has responsibility.
+As of year-end 2018 this is the sum of the Government Pension Fund Global and the equity investments of Norges Bank's foreign exchange reserves.
 The performance results include the history as defined below: